merenlab/anvio.org/install/index.md

 {:.notice}
 Although these installation instructions primarily target and rigorously tested for Linux and Mac OSX, you will be able to follow them if you are using Microsoft Windows **if and only if you first install the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)**.
 Our users have reported success stories with Ubuntu on WSL.

-**For this to work, you need [miniconda](https://docs.conda.io/en/latest/miniconda.html) to be installed on your system.** If you are not sure whether it is installed or not, open a terminal (such as [iTerm](https://www.iterm2.com/), if you are using Mac) and type `conda`.
+**For this to work, you need [miniconda](https://docs.conda.io/en/latest/miniconda.html) to be installed on your system (in ubuntu if you are using WSL).** If you are not sure whether it is installed or not, open a terminal (such as [iTerm](https://www.iterm2.com/), if you are using Mac) and type `conda`.
 You should see an output like this instead of a 'command not found' error (your version might be different):

 ```bash
 $ conda --version